 1. There should be regular corporate prayer for the distribution.
 And have feedback times so those using the paper can hear how others have got on – share good news stories to encourage.

 2. Ensure every paper used has a name and contact details in the box on the bottom left of page 8 (same space as the response coupon on the reverse, page 7).
 This can be either the individual giving out the papers or one named person from the church as a whole.
 A stamp or sticky label is the best option if using one contact name for all your papers – perhaps use a professional labels printer like vistaprint.co.uk, able-labels.co.uk, etc. This not only gives the paper the feeling of a gift rather than junk mail, it gives the receiver the choice to cancel their paper if they don't want it, and more positively allows them to get in touch with you if they are interested in the Christian faith.
-Putting your contact details in the same area as the response coupon on page 7 also means that if a response coupon comes in to us with your address on, we can let you know who has asked for a DVD, booklet or counselling in your area.
+Putting your contact details on page 8 in the bottom left box also means that if a response coupon comes in to us with your address on, we can let you know if who has sent in the coupon is asking for contact with a local Christian.

 4. The papers should be read by each person before being given out, so they can discuss the content with those they are giving the paper to, if the opportunity arises.